Company Ballet Dancers

 Atlanta Ballet Image

 SOJUNG LEE, from South Korea, began her early ballet training at age 6, in her mom’s studio, and continued training at the Korea National Institute for Gifted in Arts, Yewon Arts School and Seoul Arts High School.
 SoJung entered the Korean National University of Arts in Seoul two years earlier than others.
 Upon graduation, she joined Boston Ballet.
 SoJung received multiple awards in world competitions, such as a gold medal from Youth America Grand Prix in 2009, she was a finalist in the USA International Ballet Competition in Jackson, Mississippi, in 2014, and in the Varna International Ballet Competition in 2012.
 She also won the Valentina Kozelova International Ballet Competition in 2015, and the Sicily International Ballet Competition in 2015.
 At Boston Ballet, under the direction of Mikko Nissinen, Russell Kaiser and Larissa Ponomarenko, SoJung performed works by Marius Petipa, George Balanchine, Jerome Robbins, William Forsythe, John Cranko, August Bournonville, Sir Frederick Ashton, Mikko Nissinen, Jorma Elo and Jessica Burrows.
 She also danced with BalletMet in Columbus, Ohio, for one year.
-SoJung is very excited to be joining Atlanta Ballet for the 2021|2022 Season.

 Atlanta Ballet Image

 JORDAN LEEPER, a native of Jamestown, New York, began dancing at age 12 with the Chautauqua Regional Youth Ballet and later studied at San Francisco Ballet.
 Leeper danced with Charlotte Ballet under the direction of Jean-Pierre Bonnefoux and Patricia McBride, performing at the John F. Kennedy Center for the Performing Arts during Ballet Across America in 2013.
 He has performed works by Jiří Kylián, William Forsythe, Twyla Tharp, Jiří Bubeníček, Sasha Janes, Mark Diamond and Jean-Pierre Bonnefoux, among others.
 He has been a guest artist with Metropolitan Ballet Theatre and City Ballet of Wilmington.
 He also danced with Complexions Contemporary Ballet under Dwight Rhoden and Desmond Richardson during the company’s 20th-anniversary season at the Joyce Theater in New York City.
-Special thanks to Jordan's Pas de Deux Society Patrons Elaine & Erroll Davis.

 Atlanta Ballet Image

 GUILHERME MACIEL began his studies at the age of 11 in São Paulo, Brazil.
 He studied at renowned schools, such as Ballet Adriana Assaf and Raça Centro de Artes e Especial Academia de Ballet.
 In 2006, he attended The HARID Conservatory's Summer Program in Boca Raton, Florida, where he followed his studies for the following year.
 Maciel was awarded as a dancer and choreographer in important dance competitions in Brazil, standing out among them, Passo de Arte, Festival de Danças de Joinville, Premio Desterro, among others.
 In 2006 and 2008, he was a bronze medalist in the senior category and Best Choreographer in 2016 at the Youth America Grand Prix finals in New York, where he received a scholarship for Houston Ballet II.
 Maciel was a dancer at São Paulo Dance Company, directed by Iracity Cardoso and Inês Bogea from 2008 to 2010.
 He participated in the 2011 and 2017 editions of The Nutcracker of the Black Swan Dance Company directed by Hulda Bittencourt and Dani Bittencourt.
 In 2013, Maciel was a guest dancer of the galas “Black Swan” and “The Virtuous of the Ballet World” on tour in Russia.
 In 2017, he was the first Brazilian to participate in the Workshop for Young Choreographers at the Mariinsky Theater in St. Petersburg, Russia, as a choreographer and dancer.
 In 2018, Maciel was a guest professor at the “Cloche Ballet” summer course in Cordoba, Argetina, and judged at the Danza National Contest in Paraguay.
 Under the direction of Vinicius Anselmo, he performed as a dancer in the production of Intuição Cia de Ballet "Epifania" in 2019.
 Maciel was the artistic director and resident choreographer of the Grupo Jovem Paulista em São Paulo, Brazil, between 2012 and 2019.
-This is his fourth season with Atlanta Ballet.
+This is his fifth season with Atlanta Ballet.

 Atlanta Ballet Image